KenneyNL/Starter-Kit-3D-Platformer/README.md

 <p align="center"><img src="icon.png"/></p>

-# Starter Kit 3D Platform
+# Starter Kit 3D Platformer

 This package includes a basic template for a 3D platformer game in Godot 4.1.
 Includes features like;